xbeat/Machine-Learning/README.md

 Regular expressions (regex) are powerful tools for pattern matching and text manipulation in Natural Language Processing (NLP).
 They provide a concise and flexible means to identify specific character sequences within larger bodies of text.
 In Python, the re module offers comprehensive support for working with regex, making it an essential skill for NLP practitioners.

+## Accuracy vs. Precision Python Concepts and Examples

+Understanding Accuracy and Precision Fundamentals

+In measurement theory and data analysis, accuracy refers to how close a measured value is to the true or accepted value, while precision describes the reproducibility of measurements or how close repeated measurements are to each other.
+These concepts form the foundation of statistical analysis and machine learning evaluation.

 ## Multi-Dimensional Data Visualization in Machine Learning with Python

 Introduction to Multi-Dimensional Data Visualization